rakesh-npg/Tasks/README.md

 cleaning code : done
 using object in form : done
 .env file for URL : done
-api.js file for api : except for one method for seach rest all done search using key down : done search by calling a function with emit : pending create another component for deptartment : pending custom events : pending
+api.js file for api : done
+search using key down : done
+search by calling a function with emit : done create another component for deptartment : pending custom directives : done

 # formtaskfinal